N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Diagrammatic Expansion

 We note that similar to the spin-orbit sector \cite{Kim:2022pou}, factorizable topologies gave rise either to zeros due to contact-interaction terms \cite{Levi:2011eq,Levi:2020kvb}, or to factors of the transcendental Riemann zeta value $\zeta(2)\propto\pi^2$, which also appeared in the single rank-two topology up to order $G^3$.

-Finally, let us examine contributions from the tidal operators in eq.~\eqref{nmcwspin2at5pn} to our present sectors.
-It is clear that there are no contributions to the present sectors from contractions/graphs that contain the point-mass tidal coupling in eq.~\eqref{frmE2}, yet let us evaluate the related contribution to the point-mass sector for perspective.
-It gives rise to a graph of two-graviton exchange shown in figure \ref{5pne2}(a), which equals:
+Finally, let us examine the contributions from the quadratic-in-curvature operators in eq.~\eqref{nmcwspin2at5pn} to our present sectors.
+It is clear that there are no explicit contributions to the present sectors from contractions/graphs that contain the point-mass tidal coupling in eq.~\eqref{frmE2}.
+Yet let us evaluate the related leading contribution as a point of reference.
+It gives rise to a graph of two-graviton exchange, shown in figure \ref{5pne2}(a), which equals:

-The quadratic-in-spin tidal coupling in eq.~\eqref{frs2E2} however gives rise to a graph of two-graviton exchange, shown in figure \ref{5pne2}(b), that contributes to the present sectors as:
+The new quadratic-in-spin coupling in eq.~\eqref{frs2E2} however, gives rise to a graph of two-graviton exchange, shown in figure \ref{5pne2}(b), that contributes to the present sectors:

-Thus this contribution introduces a new Wilson coefficient of a ``Love number'' type, appearing first in the present sectors.
+Thus this contribution introduces a new Wilson coefficient, possibly of a ``Love number'' type, appearing first in the present sectors.